-According to the STC number 74, "The State agrees that it shall not receive FFP [Federal Financial Participation] for Medicaid and LIP payments to hospitals in excess of cost."
+According to the STC number 73, "The State agrees that it shall not receive FFP [Federal Financial Participation] for Medicaid and LIP payments to hospitals in excess of cost."
 The previous sections provide the methodology for the LIP distributions and the calculation of the permissible expenditures which will be used to calculate the providers' total allowable cost, referred to as the LIP Cost Limit.
-In order to assure that no provider will receive payments greater than cost, the Agency will perform a cost/payment reconciliation prior to any LIP distributions.
+The date of discovery for any overpayments identified in the LIP Cost Limit Reconciliation will be the date in which the Agency submits the initial reconciliation to CMS.